Dynamic Hard Pruning of Neural Networks at the Edge of the Internet: Experiments

 Let us focus on the results of DynHP where the size of the mini-batches is adapted according to the evolution of the training process.
-On the MNIST dataset (Table~\ref{tab:mnist_memtot}), it appears clear the existence of a \emph{trade-off} between the final misclassification error and the final network size.
-In detail, we notice that incrementing $\alpha_{bs}$ the relative error shows a non-linear trend (i.e., it first decreases and then increases) that has its minimum at $\alpha_{bs}=0.972$ where DynHP is 4\% and 5\% more accurate than HP and SP, respectively.
+On the MNIST dataset (Table~\ref{tab:mnist_memtot}), we noticed, in some cases (e.g., $\alpha_{bs}=0.972$) a further increase of accuracy with respect to SP, which is, however, paid with a lower memory saving (with respect to the one obtained with HP) over SP.
+Moreover, other configurations (e.g., $\alpha_{bs}=0.975$) result in higher memory saving during training, at the cost of a small reduction of accuracy.
+More in detail, we notice a \emph{trade-off} between the final misclassification error and the final network size.
+Incrementing $\alpha_{bs}$ the relative error shows a non-linear trend (i.e., it first decreases and then increases) that has its minimum at $\alpha_{bs}=0.972$ where DynHP is 0.06\% and 0.07\% more accurate than HP and SP, respectively.
 Regarding the relation between $\alpha_{bs}$ and the memory savings, there is a positive correlation, i.e., the higher is $\alpha_{bs}$, the more memory we can save.
-This holds for both the compression of the model (Models Size column), which ranges from 45\% ($\alpha_{bs}=0.971$) to 83\% ($\alpha_{bs}=0.975$), and for the training memory occupation (Training Memory column) where DynHP saves up to 81\% w.r.t.
+This holds for both the compression of the model (``Model Size'' column), which ranges from 45\% ($\alpha_{bs}=0.971$) to 83\% ($\alpha_{bs}=0.975$), and for the training memory occupation (``Tot.
+Memory Usage'' column) where DynHP saves up to 81\% w.r.t.
 SP.
-Interestingly, the highest compression (85\% at $\alpha_{bs}=0.975$) does not lead to the best accuracy (1.35 at $\alpha_{bs}=0.972$) which is obtained with a sensibly less compressed model (62\%).
-On the Fashion-MNIST dataset (Table~\ref{tab:fmnist_memtot}), we notice a different trend.
-First, DynHP with $\alpha_{bs}\in[0.979,0.982]$ performs equally or even better than SP showing up to 3\% of accuracy improvement with a model that is 60\% smaller than SP ($\alpha_{bs}=0.980$).
-However, the memory occupation during training (Training Memory column) is equivalent to SP.
-The reason of this behaviour relies in the fact that DynHP, to counterbalance the loss of the network expressiveness, increases the size of the mini-batches.
-Second, results for $\alpha_{bs}\in[0.987,0.989]$ reveal that under the condition of accepting a small degradation of relative accuracy (from $1\%$ to $5\%$ w.r.t.
-SP), DynHP produces highly compressed models, i.e., up to $88$\% space saving with up to $79\%$ of memory occupation during training.
+Interestingly, the highest compression (85\% at $\alpha_{bs}=0.975$) does not lead to the best accuracy (1.35 at $\alpha_{bs}=0.972$), which is obtained with a sensibly less compressed model (62\%).